-- 3.1 Suppliers must conduct their businesses ethically and strictly in compliance with the relevant laws. - 3.2 Suppliers must not engage in any form of bribery, or all forms of corruption. - 3.3 Suppliers must operate their business within a fair competition guidelines. - 3.4 Suppliers must keep accurate business and financial records of all transactions related to their business with the Company and ready to provide such documentation upon request. - 3.5 Suppliers must protect the Company's confidential information.
+- 3.1 The Suppliers must conduct their businesses ethically and strictly in compliance with the relevant laws. - 3.2 The Suppliers must not engage in any form of bribery, or all forms of corruption. - 3.3 The Suppliers must operate their business within fair competition guidelines. - 3.4 The Suppliers must keep accurate business and financial records of all transactions related to their business with the Company and ready to provide such documentation upon request. - 3.5 The Suppliers must protect the Company's confidential information. - 3.6 The Suppliers must disclose any suspected or actual conflicts of interest to Company with relevant evidence.
+If Company approves a case as an actual conflict of interest, the approval decision will be documented a case as an actual conflict of interest, the approval decision will be documented.